Highlights of Impressive Athens in an 8-hour private tour

 • Admission Ticket Not Included

-Pass By: After the Acropolis, we will head towards the Melina’s Mercury statue, the famous Herodou Attikou street that leads you to the Acropolis museum and the Acropolis, the Temple of Olympian Zeus and Hadrian Arch, or else the Athens Gate.
+Pass By: Once we’ve explored the magnificent Acropolis, our next destination will be the beloved Melina’s Mercury statue.
+We’ll then continue down the renowned Herodou Attikou street, which will lead us straight to the Acropolis museum and the majestic Acropolis itself.
+Along the way, we won’t want to miss the grand Temple of Olympian Zeus and the iconic Hadrian Arch, also known as the Athens Gate.

 • Duration: 20 Minutes